 FTAs promote stronger trade and commercial ties between participating countries and open up opportunities for Australian exporters and investors to expand their business into key markets.
 They are particularly beneficial when they remove barriers in highly protected markets or enable Australian exporters to gain a foothold in new or expanding markets.

 By facilitating access to these markets, FTAs provide significant commercial benefits to Australia’s exporters and in turn, wider economic benefits to all Australians.

 The Department of Foreign Affairs and Trade (DFAT) leads and coordinates FTA negotiations on behalf of the Australian Government.

-The department works closely with DFAT to ensure the interests of agricultural industries are taken into account in the development of Australian negotiating positions.
+The department works closely with DFAT to ensure the interests of agricultural industries are strongly represented in the development of Australian negotiating positions.
 The two departments also work together to consult industry on identifying market access priorities and defensive interests, and to keep industry informed of the Government’s approach to the negotiations.

-The department is responsible for biosecurity and food safety measures, and has a leading role in developing the sanitary and phytosanitary (SPS) provisions of FTAs as well as broader provisions impacting Non-Tariff Measures.
+The department is responsible for biosecurity and food safety measures and has a leading role in developing the sanitary and phytosanitary (SPS) provisions of FTAs as well as broader provisions impacting agricultural tariffs and Non-Tariff Measures.